EN FR

 Those publications witness the impact of our research results with respect to research questions and engineering design related to climate change and renewable energy.

-The RandOpt team maintains and further develops the two software libraries, CMA-ES and COCO, with more than 300 commits in 2022.
+The RandOpt team maintains and further develops the two software libraries, CMA-ES and COCO.

-As an indicator of the impact of the libraries, Figure 1 shows weekly downloads from the Python Package Index (PyPI) since the second half of 2021 of software packages developed by the RandOpt team and of the cmaes package developed by Masashi Shibata (the package is directly derived from RandOpt's cma package but more tailored to machine learning applications).
-The cma module has currently about 30–40,000 weekly downloads, the cmaes module over 300,000.
+As an indicator of the impact of the libraries, Figure 1 shows weekly downloads (without mirrors) from the Python Package Index (PyPI) since July 2021 of Python software packages developed by the RandOpt team and of the cmaes package developed by Masashi Shibata (the package is directly derived from RandOpt's cma package but tailored to machine learning applications).
+The cma package receives currently about 40,000 weekly downloads and, as of January 2024, has been downloaded more than six million times in total.

 Figure 1